Ayi Kwei Armah: Publications

 The Healers (1978) mixed fact and fiction about the fall of the Ashanti Empire.
 The healers in question are traditional medicine practitioners who see fragmentation as the lethal disease of Africa.

 Armah remained silent as a novelist for a long period until 1995, when he published Osiris Rising, depicting a radical educational reform group that reinstates ancient Egypt at the centre of its curriculum.

 Belonging to the generation of African writers after Chinua Achebe and Wole Soyinka, Armah has been said to "epitomize an era of intense despair."
 Armah's later work in particular has evoked strong reaction from many critics.
 While Two Thousand Seasons has been called dull and verbose, or the product of a "philosophy of paranoia, an anti-racist racism – in short, Negritude reborn" Soyinka has written that Armah's vision "frees itself of borrowed philosophies in its search for unifying, harmonizing ideal for a distinctive humanity."

 As an essayist, Armah has dealt with the identity and predicament of Africa.
 His main concern is for the creation of a pan-African agency that will embrace all the diverse cultures and languages of the continent.
-Armah has called for the adoption of Kiswahili as the continental language.
+Armah has advocated for the adoption of Kiswahili as Africa's continental language.